 - Red Right Hand: Norman Osborn Is a Lizard Folk

-- Snow Means Death: Ben Ulrich's funeral.
+- Snow Means Death: Ben Urich's funeral.

-- Superhero Packing Heat
+- Superhero Packing Heat: Spidey himself uses guns.

-- Terrible Trio: The Enforcers
+- Terrible Trio: The Enforcers, as usual.

 - Those Wacky Nazis: Nothing Wacky about the ones in Eyes Without a Face.